FREE 5-Ingredient Recipe EBook

 - Roll the egg on the counter.
 I’ve tried different techniques for peeling boiled eggs, and this one wins compared to starting at one end.
 Simply roll the egg on the counter with the palm of your hand, creating cracks all over the widest part.
 Then, start peeling at one of the cracks toward the center of the egg, and the shell will come off from there.

-Storage Instructions
+Storage Tips

 - When to peel: The soonest time to easily peel eggs is after they have sat in cold or ice water for 10 minutes.
-If you won’t eat them right away, it’s best not to peel them because they will last longer with the shell than without.
+If you won’t eat them right away, it’s best not to peel them, because they will last longer with the shell than without.
 However, if you still prefer to peel your eggs all at once, you can.

 - Reheating: You can reheat boiled eggs, but don’t use the microwave or they will explode.
 Instead, place the egg(s) into a glass bowl and add boiling water to submerge.
 Let the eggs sit in the hot water for about 10 minutes, then remove and enjoy!

-Hard Boiled Egg Recipes & Serving Ideas
+Hard Boiled Egg Recipes

-- Salt & pepper – When you have that blissful creamy yolk, that’s all you need to enjoy perfect boiled eggs.
+- Salt & Pepper – When you have that blissful creamy yolk, that’s all you need to enjoy perfect boiled eggs.

 - Other Salads – Boiled eggs work well in cauliflower potato salad (a healthier alternative to potato salad) or seven-layer salad.
-For meal salad options, try cobb salad or chef salad.
+For meal salad options, try a cobb salad or chef salad.

 - Soft Boiled Egg Soldiers – Dunk cheese sticks or veggies into a soft boiled egg.
 (You can also do this with oven baked eggs!)